I4-Projektseminar-HHU-2016/seminar-project-Geemania/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-Prerequisities
+<strong>Prerequisities</strong>

-What things you need to install the software and how to install them
+<strong>What things you need to install the software and how to install them</strong>

 You need Python 2.7 get it here: https://www.python.org/download/releases/2.7/ and you need a twitter account with access tokens to use the crawler for tweets

-A step by step series of instructions on how to get the code running
+<strong>A step by step series of instructions on how to get the code running</strong>

 Get an API Access Key/Token for twitter.